VNet and subnet planning

 * Each autoscaling activity can be treated as deploying a new Virtual Warehouse.
 For example, when a XS Virtual Warehouse is scaled once, it uses four VMs instead of two.

 Azure Files NFS v4.1 is a managed, POSIX compliant NFS service on Azure.
-The file share is used to store files for the CML infrastructure and ML workspaces.
-This is the recommended NFS service for use with CML.
+The file share is used to store files for the Cloudera AI infrastructure and Cloudera AI workbenches.
+This is the recommended NFS service for use with Cloudera AI.
 You need one separate subnet delegated to the Azure Files NFS service (all workspaces in a region will share this service).
 Cloudera recommends a /28 subnet for this purpose.

 • Each workspace can grow up to 30 CPU worker nodes and 30 GPU workers; each node consumes one IP address.